The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy's Precision Bombing (grey) (2000) is estimated to be worth between £80,000 and £120,000.
-This mixed media artwork, created in 2000, is a rare and highly sought-after piece, having been sold 4 times at auction since its initial sale on 24th October 2007.
-There has been no change in the hammer price in the last 12 months.
-However, over the past five years, the average annual growth rate of this work is 10% and the average return to the seller is £153,000.
-This work is part of a limited edition of 10.
+Banksy's Precision Bombing (grey) from 2000, a mixed media artwork, is estimated to be worth between £70,000 and £110,000 (unsigned).
+This is a rare artwork, having been sold 4 times at auction since its initial sale on 24th October 2007.
+The hammer price has shown consistent growth over the past five years, with an average annual growth rate of 15%.
+The edition size of this artwork is limited to 10.

 Meaning & Analysis